CuanOConnor/ETech-Project/README.md

 - once the model is made, the script.py can be run in the terminal using "python script.py"
 - Alternatively the Docker file can be used as a platform for the program.

-**Note to anyone correcting this project**
+**Note**

-As of the current version there is an issue in sending the post to the browser:
+As of the current version there is a known issue in sending the post to the browser:
-- a 405 error is displayed or something does not want to work
-- I've tried numerous fixes but none have worked.
+- The page is displayed and the functionality is all there, however the HTML does not update with the predicted speed value.
-- I decided due to time constraints with other deadlines that this would have to do and i apologize for the state I left it in.
+- time constraints with other deadlines prevented me being able to spend time fixing it.
-- I hope that you will consider the work I put into the program sufficent to obtain some marks at least, I acknowledge that this submission is less than ideal, but i tried my best.

 ***

-Some references for code and inspirations can be found in the jupyter notebook.
+### *References*

+[1] Some inspiration for web serivce was taken from here; https://www.datacamp.com/community/tutorials/machine-learning-models-api-python

+[2] info on async functions; https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function

+[3] info on keras methods and functions adapted for the project; https://www.tensorflow.org/api_docs/python/tf/keras/Model